Dates: June 19 – August 2, 2019

 - Josh and roommates: WS in Palmerston North

 - Tristan and Jen: taking us out in Busan

 - Jiro and family: WS in Aso

 - Simon: accepting our package of winter clothing in Auckland

 - Yoshi: storing our bikes in Osaka and making us takoyaki when we went to pick them up

 There are also the shorter interactions along the way.
 When I was ill in Kyrgyzstan, a family let me sleep in their home.
-Near Naryn we were camping one night longer than we had planned and a Swiss couple (Valentin and Diedrah) invited us for dinner at their camp.
+Near Naryn we were camping one night longer than we had planned and were basically out of food when a Swiss couple (Valentin and Diedrah) invited us for dinner at their camp.
 In Tajikistan we stayed with the same family two different times when they insisted we join them rather than camp next to the river.
 In the second instance we had been caught in a snow storm and were desperate for some warmth.
 Many, many people in Central Asia offered us food and tea on the road.
 From a bottle of Fanta thrown out of a moving truck on a long mountain pass, to more tomatoes and cucumbers than we could carry on the backroads of Kazakhstan, Kyrgyzstan, and Tajikistan.
 In New Zealand there were offers of places to set up camp and armloads of fruit and eggs.
 One unsuspecting B&B probably still doesn’t know we camped on their patio after being soaked to the bone in near-freezing rain.

 Our families were also key to the whole endeavour.
 Supporting the plan, lots of phone calls, taking extra-good care of us in the past month.
 I can’t believe now how adamant we were that we wouldn’t be coming home early right up until late May.
 We’re even thankful that EVA air flight attendants went on strike five days before our flight home from Japan so that we were rescheduled on an itinerary that connected through Vancouver rather than Taipei.